edi9999/berlin-laravel-meetup/readme.md

 - Deleting item
 - Grouping items by checked/unchecked

+## Advanced articles to answer questions more specifically

+There's a very interesting article about DOM-caching in angular:  [http://blog.scalyr.com/2013/10/31/angularjs-1200ms-to-35ms/](http://blog.scalyr.com/2013/10/31/angularjs-1200ms-to-35ms/)

+To bind html instead of just text (but the input still gets sanitized, so the script tags will be removed), you have to use `ng-bind-html` and trust the input using [http://docs.angularjs.org/api/ng.$sceDelegateProvider](http://docs.angularjs.org/api/ng.$sceDelegateProvider).resourceUrlWhitelist(['self',...]);

 ## Advanced features (you choose which one you'd like to see)

 - Grouping items by type: vegetables, meat, fish, ...   --- *uses relationships*